Ear Center: Ear Tubes (Bilateral Myringotomy & Transtympanic Tubes)

 - Bacteria resistant to multiple antibiotics may be present and are sometimes difficult to treat.
 Special ear drops and oral antibiotics may be necessary.

-Children may experience some brief nausea or vomiting after the procedure, sleep longer during their afternoon nap, or experience irritability for several hours.
+Children may experience some brief nausea or vomiting after the procedure from the anesthesia, sleep longer during their afternoon nap, or experience irritability for several hours.
 Most children will have returned to their normal state by 6 pm.
-Inhaled anesthetic gases are usually gone from the body within six hours after their administration is stopped.
+Inhaled anesthetic gases are usually gone from the body within six hours after being administered.

 Children may return to Mother's Morning Out programs, daycare, or school the next morning and may resume their normal activities.
 Older children may return to normal sports activities, including contact sports.

 Children may bathe and swim with tubes in place.
 Older children who want to dive deeper than three (3) feet under water should wear ear plugs.
-Drugstore ear plugs may be tried or custom made plugs may be made by our audiologists
+Drugstore ear plugs (silicone plugs are preferred) may be tried or custom made plugs may be made by our audiologists

 - Ear tubes usually remain in place for 6-12 months before being spontaneously ejected from the eardrum.
-Once ejected, they fall into the ear canal, become lodged in earwax, and are readily removed from the ear canal during follow-up office visits.
-Do not attempt to ever remove the tubes yourself.
+Once ejected, they fall into the ear canal, become lodged in earwax, and are removed from the ear canal during follow-up office visits.
+Never attempt to remove ear tubes yourself.

 - After ear tubes are inserted, it is not uncommon for the ear(s) to drain for awhile, especially during upper respiratory infections.
 It takes approximately three months for the lining of the middle ear to return to normal after ear tubes are inserted.
 If postoperative drainage occurs, ear tubes are very beneficial as they serve as "medicine delivery tubes" to facilitate ear drops being placed in the middle ear.